yojoots/libbitcoin-system-wiki/Savings-Relation.md

 Goods that remain unconsumed are future goods relative to the original hoard of goods.
 Future goods cannot depreciate until they exist, at which point they are present goods.
 The discount ratio is used to obtain present goods depreciation as follows.
 ```
-discount-ratio = present-value / future-value
 unconsumed-value = hoarded-value * depreciation-ratio
 ```
 A hoard (consumption) is the opportunity to [invest](Glossary#lend), and an investment is the opportunity to consume.
 One is [traded for the other](https://mises.org/library/man-economy-and-state-power-and-market/html/p/990) until no further increase in [utility](Glossary#utility) is obtained from doing so.
 Accepting market rates until [time preference is satisfied](https://mises.org/library/man-economy-and-state-power-and-market/html/p/990) is the same as accepting *any* positive market rate for the fraction of money not reserved by time preference.
 The interest ratio is used to obtain the interest implied by this trade.
 ```
-interest-ratio = future-value / present-value
 invested-value = hoarded-value * interest-ratio
 ```
-Rearranging and substituting unconsumed value for present value obtains the relation between depreciating hoarded goods and non-depreciating invested goods.
+Rearranging and substituting unconsumed value for hoarded value obtains the relation between depreciating hoarded goods and non-depreciating invested goods.
 The [capital ratio](https://en.wikipedia.org/wiki/Capital_requirement) is the ratio of hoarded (reserved) to invested capital, the [inverse](https://en.wikipedia.org/wiki/Inverse_function) of the interest ratio.
 ```
 interest-ratio = invested-value / (hoarded-value * depreciation-ratio)
 capital-ratio = (hoarded-value * depreciation-ratio) / invested-value